nasuni-labs/nasuni-api-utilities/README.md

 **Name**: [/API_Basics/BetterErrorHandling.ps1](/API_Basics/BetterErrorHandling.ps1)

 ## Allow Untrusted SSL Certificates
-A valid SSL certificate for the NMC is a best practice, but test/dev or new environments might not have a valid SSL certificate.
+A valid SSL certificate for the NMC is a best practice, but test/dev or new environments might not have one.
 Fortunately, there's a way to skip SSL certificate checks, which is included in most of our PowerShell examples.
 You can remove this code block from the provided examples if you have a valid SSL certificate for your NMC.

 If you are using PowerShell 6 or higher, the Invoke-RestMethod cmdlet natively includes a “-SkipCertificateCheck” option, and this script changes the default for the Invoke-RestMethod cmdlet to skip certificate checks.
 Versions of PowerShell before version 6 and PowerShell core do not support a “-SkipCertificateCheck” option and must rely on the .Net subsystem to disable certificate checks.\
 **Name**: [/API_Basics/AllowUntrustedSSLCerts.ps1](/API_Basics/AllowUntrustedSSLCerts.ps1)